 1. Fruit being grown

 The fruit area of our allotment includes beautiful pear and apple trees.
 Our trainees enjoy making seasonal crumbles once the fruits have ripened.

 2. Vegetables in harvest

 In the vegetable patch, trainees grow and harvest their own potatoes, marrows, butternut squash, chillis, and small pumpkins.
 All of this fresh produce is then picked and used during cooking and baking classes, which take part in our Independent Living Suite.

 We have two beehives which are taken care of by our resident beekeeper.
 One of our activities staff, Sally, is also a qualified beekeeper!
 Along with learning all about bees and their welfare, trainees enjoy studying honeycomb and making yummy honey.

 Outdoor learning (coming soon!)

 We are in the process of building an outdoor classroom, which is located nearby our plot.
-Read more about it in our designated blog: [link to outdoor classroom blog].
 We also have various outhouses which are currently in repair!

 These activities proved very popular during Covid restrictions and kept the trainees connected to the centre whilst they couldn’t visit our indoor areas.